Emergency Medicine Sub-Intern Clerkship

 On Wednesdays, from 9 a.m. to 2 p.m., there is a mandatory conference weekly for the residents and medical students.

 On Thursdays, students will participate in additional high-yield, interactive didactic sessions specifically created for their level of education.
 This weekly Thursday conference is run by the residents, fellows, and clerkship director, and is made specifically for our students to allow for optimal learning opportunities.
-One of these sessions will include a simulation case with a sim faculty.
+Examples of didactics include EKG sessions, jeopardy, suture, splinting and airway workshops.
+One of these sessions will include a simulation case with a sim faculty member.

 Students will be provided with a reading curriculum at the beginning of their rotation.
 Suggested texts include Tintinalli’s, Roberts & Hedges, and various journal articles to support evidence-based practice of emergency medicine.